eduardmarcinco/ngx-matomo/projects/ngx-matomo/README.md

 ## Build

-Run `ng build ngx-matomo` to build the project.
+Run `ng build ngx-matomo --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing

-After building your library with `ng build ngx-matomo`, go to the dist folder `cd dist/ngx-matomo` and run `npm publish`.
+After building your library with `ng build ngx-matomo --prod`, go to the dist folder `cd dist/ngx-matomo` and run `npm publish`.

 ## Running unit tests